Review by Eliza Janssen

 Refn loves to isolate his cast of immaculate paper dolls against backdrops of inky blacks and searing whites, but he’s not afraid to indulge his excessive side either.
 The film’s second half lurches into dadaist imagery and sequences of icky voyeurism.
 An end coda involving a regurgitated eyeball goes on for about 20 minutes too long, but it’s revolting splendour would make Alejandro Jodorowsky proud.

-There are a lot of flavours which combine to make The Neon Demon the fucked-up fairytale it results in.
+There are a lot of flavours which combine to make see url The Neon Demon the fucked-up fairytale it results in.
 The good-girl-gone-Hollywood narrative is very familiar stuff, and Fanning is compelling as both the Bambi-esque Jesse who arrives in Los Angeles, and the glossy T-1000 she turns into.
 Italian giallo horror influences can be felt in Natasha Braier’s lurid cinematography.
 Then again, there’s also an arch silliness to a lot of the script, which, when coupled with Refn’s tendency to milk as much tension out of a static shot as possible, can result in some unintentional laughs.
 It certainly did from the Melbourne Film Festival audience, which featured a couple of derisive chuckles, three or four moments of full-throated laughter, and a handful of walkouts from cinema-goers who had seen too much.

-So don’t go to The Neon Demon expecting a jolly Tinseltown rising-star fable.
+So don’t go to source The Neon Demon expecting a jolly Tinseltown rising-star fable.
 Go see it if you’re interested in what it would look like if a high-concept Vogue editorial spread got possessed.